md-ju-jewel/md-ju-jewel/README.md

 After graduation, I hope to work as a software engineer at a tech company, where I can continue to develop my skills and contribute to innovative projects,In sha Allah.
 In my free time, I enjoy learning about new technologies in the field.

-Skills: Problem Solving  in C,C++ and Java.
+Skills: Problem Solving  in C,C++ and Java,Beggener in DSA

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/md-ju-jewel)